-

 Distance from Kozhikode: 232 Kms

-Shravanabelagola is famous for the Bahubali Statue, among the must include places in Shravanabelagola tour packages.
+Shravanabelagola is quite famous for the Bahubali Statue, over 1000 years old monolithic stone statue.
 With a height of 58 feet carved out of a single block of granite, the statue is supposed to be the tallest monolithic stone statue in the world.
-Gomateswara temple, Odegal Basadi, Tyagada Kamba, Siddhara Basadi, Chennanna Basadi, Akhanda Bagilu, Chamundaraya Basadi, Chandragupta Basadi, Chandraprabha Basadi, Kattale Basadi, and Parshwanatha Basadi are importantplaces to visit in Shravanabelagola.
+Gomateswara temple, Odegal Basadi, Tyagada Kamba, Siddhara Basadi, Chennanna Basadi, Akhanda Bagilu, Chamundaraya Basadi, Chandragupta Basadi, Chandraprabha Basadi, Kattale Basadi, and Parshwanatha Basadi are important places to visit in Shravanabelagola.

 Distance from Kozhikode: 264 Kms

-Kasargod is a coastal town in Kerala.
-About 48 km from Mangalore, 110 km from Coorg, and 369 km from Bangalore, it is one of the least explored tourist places in Kerala, and among the famous places to visit near Mangalore.
+Kasargod is a coastal town in Kerala situated about 48 km from Mangalore, 110 km from Coorg, and 369 km from Bangalore.
+It is one of the least explored tourist places in Kerala, and among the famous places to visit near Mangalore.

-Kasaragod packages are a mix of majestic forts, lofty hills, meandering rivers, and golden beaches.
+Kasaragod offers a mix of majestic forts, lofty hills, meandering rivers, and golden beaches.
 Bekal Fort, among the popular places of heritage in Kerala, Bekal Fort Beach, Pallikere Beach, Kappil Beach, and Kanwatheertha Beach are the popular tourist places in Kasaragod.

 Besides, Kasargod is also blessed with a dozen estuaries as 14 rivers crisscross the district that nourishing the verdant landscape.
-Kasaragod can also be visited along with Coorg tour packages.
+Kasaragod can also be visited along with Coorg, Wayanad or Mangalore.

 Distance from Kozhikode: 180 Kms

 Hassan is a city and the district headquarters of Hassan district in the Indian state of Karnataka.
-About 120 km from Mysore, 170 km from Mangalore, and 177 km from Bangalore, it is one of the must include places in Karnataka tour packages.
-It is considered the architectural capital of Karnataka.
+About 120 km from Mysore, 170 km from Mangalore, and 177 km from Bangalore, it is one of the popular places in Karnatak often called the architectural capital of Karnataka.

 Distance from Kozhikode: 264 Kms